COMPONENTS OF AN IEP

 - The impact on the individual provided special education services and activities in the general education environment

-- The impact on other students when providing special education services and activities in the general education environment
+- The impact on other learners when providing special education services and activities in the general education environment

-The LRE for a student is documented by describing participation in special education, general education, and community settings and identifying the students’ attendance center.
+The LRE for a learner is documented by describing participation in special education, general education, and community settings and identifying the students’ attendance center.

 Defining the General Education Environment

-The general education environment includes academic and non-academic settings and all of the opportunities and experiences made available to all students.
+The general education environment includes academic and non-academic settings and all of the opportunities and experiences made available to all learners.

-Examples of the general education environment for school-age students include:
+Examples of the general education environment for school-age learners include:

 - Classroom settings in elementary and secondary schools